 - Class tests

-The personalised learning team will offer dedicated support to help you develop academic writing and research skills and will provide guidance on examination and interview techniques.
+Your personal tutor and teaching team will offer dedicated support to help you develop academic writing and research skills and will provide guidance on examination and interview techniques.

 How do I afford the course?